TheRaihan/ISAD5004/documents/RaihanTaher_21999464_ISEReport.md

 - Unit tests cover the major functionalities and edge cases effectively.
 - Additional edge case tests, such as unusual but valid dates, would enhance coverage.

-#### Error Handling

-- Error handling is present, especially in input validation.
-- More validation in the Person class constructor could improve robustness.

 ## Refactoring Decisions